10degrees/10d-support/README.md

 ## Pushing a plugin update to clients

 1) Increment the _Version_ in `10d-wordcare-report.php`.
-Please use [https://semver.org/](semantic versioning).
+Please use <a href="https://semver.org/">semantic versioning</a>.
 2) _Tag_ a new _Release_ on Github.
-See [https://github.com/afragen/github-updater/wiki/Versions-and-Branches#tagging](Tagging).
+See <a href="https://github.com/afragen/github-updater/wiki/Versions-and-Branches#tagging">Tagging</a>.
 You can tag within git but it's perferable if you create a new Tag and Release on Github.

 ## To Do